JuliaLang/julia/doc/src/manual/faq.md

 Package authors are encouraged to define their public API similarly.

+In addition, the documented and semantically observable behaviors of the `julia` CLI driver (but not the `juliax` and `juliac` drivers) are considered part of the public API.

 Anything in Julia's Public API is covered by [SemVer](https://semver.org/) and therefore will not be removed or receive meaningful breaking changes before Julia 2.0.